susiwen8/echarts-doc/en/option/partial/visual-mapping.md

 #${prefix} opacity(Array)

-Opacity of symbol and others (like labels)111111
+Opacity of symbol and others (like labels)

 #${prefix} colorLightness(Array)